jcvignoli/lumiere-movies/src/README.txt

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website") to see how the plugin can enhance your website.

 **Lumiere!
 Movies** helps you integrate loads of information about movies and stars in your blog.
 Widgets, links to informative popup, and dedicated taxonomy pages are available.
 Everything is automatised and no further configuration is required from the user.
 However, should you want to access advanced features, your can change the themes, add taxonomy to your pages, remove links, display automatically information according to your blog posts' titles, and use many hidden features.
-The information is retrieved from the well-known [IMDb](https://www.imdb.com "Internet Movie Database") website.
+The information is retrieved from the popular [IMDb](https://www.imdb.com "Internet Movie Database") website.
 Lumière! ensures that you have the most accurate and reliable information always available on your blog.

 Many features are available in the WordPress old and new editing interfaces ([block](https://developer.wordpress.org/block-editor/) based editor, visual editor, and [wysiwig editor](https://codex.wordpress.org/TinyMCE)).
 It is [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP "Content Security Policy on Mozilla") (CSP) compliant, takes advantage of Polylang plugin and is fully compatible with AMP plugin.
 It is also fully compatible with Classic Editor and Classic Widgets plugins.